 Pierre the Dealer

-I am also a dealer and a strong buyer of Confederate and US Federal Civil War currency and related items as well as many early American copper and Civil War-dated U.S. coins.
-I help people build unique, rare Confederate and Southern State paper money and early American copper and Civil War period collections.
+I am also a dealer and a strong buyer of Confederate, Texas, and US Federal Civil War currency and related items as well as many early American copper (Fugio, half and large cents).
+I help people build unique, rare Obsolte, Texas, Union large size, Confederate and Southern State paper money and early American copper and Civil War period collections.

 As a Past President and current Governor of the Society of Paper Money Collectors, a member of the Professional Currency Dealers Association, a member of the Professional Numismatic Guild, a member of the Early American Coppers organization and American Numismatic Association, I continue to be active in the hobby.